X Close

 Sex Matters’ report calls for the human rights watchdog, the Equality and Human Rights Commission to produce clear, simple, statutory guidance for all kinds of services.
 The rules about who can enter a female or male only space need to be simple enough to communicate to drunk people under strobe lighting and loud music.
 The question about whether businesses should provide single-sex facilities in the first place should be simple enough to explain to management who are terrified of conflict with young staff, but want to appear fashionable.
 Yes, it’s obvious and basic.
 Ask your mum.

-Maya Forstater is an international development researcher and Director of Sex Matters.
+Maya Forstater is CEO of Sex Matters.

 MForstater